-Despite property buying increase in the UAE in recent months, the market is expected to experience further declines this year due to an oversupply of residential units that reached nearly one million by the end of 2020.
+Despite property buying increase in UAE in recent months, the market is expected to experience further declines this year due to an oversupply of residential units that reached nearly one million by the end of 2020.

 However, the sector remains resilient and any short-term fall in performance isn’t going have a significant impact on it, real estate and investment management company JLL said in a report released on Monday.

-Demand for housing in the UAE dropped during the coronavirus lockdown that the whole world had to face early last year.
+Demand for housing in UAE dropped during the coronavirus lockdown that the whole world had to face early last year.
 It was only after easing of the restrictions, when the situation in the real estate market started to improve.

 Low housing prices attracted a flow of buyers to the market during the late part of 2020.
 November and December were especially successful in terms of sales, breaking the secondary and ready market transactions records for the past seven years, according to Property Finder.